0danteh/0danteh/skills.md

 #### Science

 - Mathematics (mastered almost every mathematical fields, from calculus to multi-dimensional chaotic algebraical topologies)
+- Physics (mastered almost every physics-related fields as well, from basic classical mechanics to quantum physics and quantum chemistry)
 - Chemistry & Biochemistry (with specific attention to organic chemistry and neural biochemistry)

 [**FILE WORK IN PROGRESS, NOT COMPLETE**]